 Whitworth Activities: President of the International Justice Mission club, which works to raise awareness of the horrors and realities of human trafficking; volunteered at Cup of Cool Water, a center for street youth; and volunteered and interned at World Relief, where she currently works.

 Quote: "My Whitworth experience taught me what it means to think critically and individually.
 I was challenged by my professors, by the topics of classes that I took, and by the students who surrounded me to truly look at the world and wrestle with all of its injustices.
 I learned how to approach complex issues effectively.
 This ability to examine issues and respond is very helpful to me outside of the classroom, as there are rarely easy and clear answers in real situations.
 The needs of the refugee families that I work with vary with each individual, and meeting those needs requires new ideas and, often, complicated decisions."

 Influential Whitworth Experience: "In the spring of my junior year, I spent a semester studying in Spain.
 After this experience, I realized that knowing a foreign language opens up a whole new realm of possibilities: communication with an entirely new segment of the population, cultural understanding, unique relationships and life-changing experiences."

 Career Goals: "I will spend eight months in Argentina next year through the Fulbright Program, teaching English and involving myself in the local community.
 After this experience and gaining more clarity as to which specific programs are best for me, I plan to enroll in graduate school to study human rights as they relate to gender equality.
 Eventually, I hope to work to confront obstacles to education – barriers that currently exist across the globe."

-Here's what some other recent Whitworth graduates are doing with their modern languages degrees:
+Here's what some other recent Whitworth graduates are doing with their world languages & cultures degrees: